45 Matching Service Providers

 Experiential Learning for Veterans in Assistive Technology and Engineering (ELeVATE)

-Provides program designed to re-integrate veterans to college through a three-phased program:
+Provides program designed to re-integrate veterans to college through a three-phased program.

 Phase I: participants will complete a ten-week paid research experience, complete a team project, learn 21st century skills in workshops, and prepare to begin classes at a local college.
 During this time, program participants are offered housing and other family assistance.
 Participants are also paired with rehabilitation counselors for individual and group counseling sessions to ensure the adequate supports are in place for academic success.